-Edmund Darch Lewis, Morning in the Kaaterskill
+Edmund Darch Lewis, Morning in the Kaaterskill Cove

-Edmund Darch Lewis was a leading landscape painter in Philadelphia and participant in the exhibitions that featured the Hudson River painters in New York.
+Edmund Darch Lewis was a leading landscape painter in Philadelphia and a participant in the exhibitions that featured the Hudson River painters in New York.
 Grand and romantic, Kaaterskill Clove was the kind of dramatic landscape that attracted the artist and his colleagues.
 Small figures in the foreground at left give a sense of the enormity and seemingly limitless scale of nature.
 Glowing light suggests a spiritual presence, just as the arch-shaped frame suggests a triumphal, religious experience.
 Here, nature is man's church.

 Click on the links to view more of the Founder's Gallery: